Jocelyn Cooley

 Prior to joining Cole Haan, Ms. Cooley managed corporate recruitment in Time Warner’s Worldwide Recruitment & Executive Search department and at AOL in the Executive Search department.

-Ms. Cooley was a member of the Board of Directors for Women in Cable Telecommunications (WICT), focused on advancing diversity and equity for women in the cable industry.
+Ms. Cooley was a member of the Board of Directors for Women in Cable Telecommunications (WICT), focused on advancing opportunities for women in leadership roles within the cable industry.
 She participated in the annual Senior Executive Summit at Stanford University, developed by WICT in partnership with Stanford University’s Graduate School of Business.
-Ms. Cooley supported the Friends of Education of the Museum of Modern Art committee, which is responsible for ensuring representation of diverse artists at the museum.
+Ms. Cooley supported the Friends of Education of the Museum of Modern Art committee, which is responsible for ensuring representation of a wide range of artists at the museum.